 Not unified by a single style, artists were united by the inclusion of abstract elements and symbolic content in their artwork.
-Perhaps the most well-known Post-Impressionist is Vincent Van Gogh, who used color and his brushstrokes not to convey the emotional qualities of the landscape, but his own emotions and state of mind.
+Perhaps the most well-known Post-Impressionist is Vincent van Gogh, who used color and his brushstrokes not to convey the emotional qualities of the landscape, but his own emotions and state of mind.

-Learn more about the pioneers of Post-Impressionism.
+Learn more about Post-Impressionism.

 Artists to Know: Vincent van Gogh, Paul Cézanne, Paul Gauguin

 Iconic Painting: The Starry Night by Vincent van Gogh